Translate this page:

 As in 1939, the New York City Building was at the center of the 1964 World’s Fair.
 It was (and still is) adjacent to the 140 foot high, 900,000 lb. steel Unisphere—that great symbol of the Fair’s theme of “Peace through Understanding.”
 After the Fair the Panorama remained open to the public and the south side of the building returned to being an ice rink.

 In 1972, the north side of the New York City Building was handed to the Queens Museum (or as it was then known, the Queens Center for Art and Culture).
 Almost twenty years after it opened, the Museum undertook its first major renovation.
-In 1994, Rafael Viñoly significantly redesigned the existing space, creating some of the most dramatic exhibition galleries in New York.
+In 1994, Rafael Viñoly significantly redesigned the existing exhibition spaces and the Panorama’s gallery.
+Adding a ramp with glass landing platforms, visitors could now experience the Panorama in it’s open air.